rahul43177/NamasteReact/README.md

 - One Component inside another component
 - Element inside the Component
 - Cross site scripting || Sanitisation of the code

+# Episode-4 : Talk is cheap , Show me the code!
+- Application planning : Food Delivery App
+- Planning the layout
+- Header , Body and Footer
+- Hard coded everything
+- Props : Passing arguments to the function or properties
+- Removed all the hard coded stuff
+- Swiggy API response
+- Removed the Hard Coded Stuff